zuozhenggh/learning-library/developer-library/forms-to-oci/compile/compile.md

   http://localhost:9001/forms/frmservlet?config=dept_emp
 ```

-Depending of the browser, it will or download a .jnlp file on which you have to click or start the Java Runtinme.
+Depending of the browser, it will download a .jnlp file or start it automatically.
+If it is just a download, you have to click on the download .jnlp file to start the Java Runtinme.
-You will probably have 1 or 2 warning before tha
+You will probably have 1 or 2 warnings before the Forms windows appears.

 ![Warning](images/forms-test-warning.png)